fuzikt/starpy/README.md

 ## select_values_star.py
 Select particles complying with selection rule on specified label.
 ```
   --i        Input STAR filename with particles.
   --o        Output STAR filename.
   --lb       Label used for selection. e.g. rlnAngleTilt, rlnDefocusU...
   --op       Operator used for comparison.
 Allowed: "=", "!=", ">=", "<=", "<".
 Use double quotes!!!
   --val      Value used for comparison.
 Used together with --op parameter.
   --rh       Range Hi (upper bound).
 If defined --op and -val disabled.
   --rl       Range Lo (lower bound).
 If defined --op and -val disabled.
+  --prctl_h  Select particles above defined percentile of values (e.g. 25, 50, 75).
+Used together with --lb parameter
-  --prctl  Percentile of values selected (e.g. 25, 50, 75).
-Used together with --lb parameter.
+  --prctl_l  Select particles below defined percentile of values (e.g. 25, 50, 75).
+Used together with --lb parameter
 ```

 Example 1: Select lines from input.star where source micrograph does not equals to mic123456789.mrc